An example of how to use ParseKit on iOS to parse a mini math language and compute a numerical result.

 Rather than designing our grammar from the top down, let's hold that thought, and work from the bottom up instead.

-Working from the bottom, we'll start with a rule called atom.
-And since MiniMath deals with numbers, we'll define atom as a Number.
+Working from the bottom, we'll start with a rule called atom

 atom = Number;

-Notice how the rules we define ourselves (like expr and atom) start with lowercase letters.
-There are also built-in terminal rules like Number, Word, QuotedString and more which match common token types like numbers, words, and quoted strings.
+and more which match common token types like numbers, words, and quoted strings.
 The built-in rules always start with uppercase letters, while the rules we define ourselves must start with lowercase letters.

-The built-in Number rule matches a series of digits as you would expect.
+rule matches a series of digits as you would expect.
 By default, it also matches optional floating-point and exponential parts of a number (this behavior is easily configurable).

-Now that we have defined an atom rule, let's define a primary expression.
+Now that we have defined an atom

 primary = atom | '(' expr ')';

-A primary expression is either an atom or a parenthesized sub expression.
+expression is either an atom or a parenthesized sub expression.
 The parentheses will be used to alter operator precedence in our MiniMath language.

-Note that we can recursively call our own expr rule (although in ParseKit grammars, you must always avoid left recursion).
+rule (although in ParseKit grammars, you must always avoid left recursion).

 Now let's move on to multiplication and addition.
 As usual, we want multiplication to bind more tightly than addition.
 Since we're working from the bottom up, we can make multiplication bind more tightly by defining it first.